2020 Greater Hyderabad Municipal Corporation election

 The 2020 Greater Hyderabad Municipal Corporation election was conducted on 1 December 2020 to elect members to all 150 wards of the municipal corporation.
-The BJP made significant inroads into the GHMC, much at the loss of the TRS.
+The BJP made significant inroads into the GHMC winning 48 seats, much at the loss of the TRS which lost its majority.
 After the results were declared, the TRS formed the government with outside support from the AIMIM.